John Metcalf (composer): Discography

 Several of Metcalf's works are available on the album "In Time of Daffodils".
 This includes Paradise Haunts, Three Mobiles and In Time of Daffodils.
 These pieces are performed by the BBC National Orchestra of Wales.
 (Excerpts from Paradise Haunts were used as part of the Queensland Ballet Company production of A Midsummer Night's Dream.)
 A complete discography is given on the composer's website.

-A recording of Under Milk Wood: An Opera featuring the original cast is due for release by Ty Cerdd records on 27 October 2014.
+A recording of Under Milk Wood: An Opera featuring the original cast is due for release by Tŷ Cerdd records on 27 October 2014.